The reason why great business execution is so important to a growing business is that execution drives profits and time management.

 The first thing you need to get right to achieve great business execution is a clear, high level and overarching company strategy.
 Your company strategy explains what needs to be achieved to drive revenue growth.

 Once you have your strategy in place, execution takes centre stage.
 It is often stated that 90% of company strategies fail due to poor business execution – a statistic I have seen proven first-hand in my 30+ years of business experience.
 Poor execution directly affects revenue growth and reduces net profit.
 There is no point in having a fantastic strategy in place if you cannot execute it well.
+Why do businesses fail?
+Often, it is because of a failure of execution strategy.

 Below are the top 10 reasons why companies fail at execution and some tips to help you improve business execution.
 If you get these things right, your business will grow.